 Number format mask reads both the input and mask starting from the last character.
 All the 9’s and 0’s will be replaced by the corresponding digit.
 Any other character in the mask will be added to the indicated position.
 0’s will be displayed in a smaller size.
 If the input is longer than the mask, the first digit of the mask will be repeated.
 “9.00” will display any price with big numbers, a dot and the last two digits as smaller numbers, same as “9999999.00” would.
 A phone number can be displayed with a mask such as +99/99 999 99-99.

-You can apply any text formatting you could to a normal “Text” widget using the left-hand menu.
+You can apply any text formatting you could to a normal “Text” widget using the right-hand menu.

 You can copy and paste everything and choose different rows.
 When a widget has a bound data source, double click will automatically open the data binding popup.

 You can also bind images.
 For this to work you need to upload an image with the exact same name as one of your data fields (or rename it after upload).
 You can open the “File” popup by double clicking on an “Image” widget or pressing Alt+M.

 Add an “Image” widget and open the “Bind to data” popup.
 We can choose 1/name for the image, the same we chose for the first text widget.
 On the “Data” tab, we will see the same “Cappuccino” text but if we click on “Preview”, the image will appear.